Rachel-Ruixuan/CellClassif/README.md

   - FB/ADSC: (1224, 904)
 - Ensure correct image size configuration in relevant scripts
 - Check output directories for results and logs

+## Status
+🚧 This project is currently under active development 🚧